-A review of the governance framework, including the internal control environment and its' effectiveness was undertaken by the Deputy Chief Finance Officer, supported by the Chief Internal Auditor and Monitoring Officers, and in liaison with other senior managers and the corporate management team (CMT).
-The findings of this are set out in section 4 of the AGS and in more detail in Appendices 1 to 5 of this report.
+A review of the governance framework, including the internal control environment and its' effectiveness was undertaken by the Head of Finance (Deputy Chief Finance Officer), supported by the Interim Chief Internal Auditors and Monitoring Officer, and in liaison with other senior managers and the corporate management team (CMT).
+The findings of this review are set out in section 4 of the AGS and in more detail in Appendices 1 to 5 of this report.

-A self-assessment document was produced by the Chief Internal Auditor in respect of the effectiveness of Internal Audit, assessed against the CIPFA Code of Internal Audit Practice.
-The self-assessment and supporting evidence was reviewed independently by the Deputy CFO and CFO.
-The self-assessment document is set out in Appendix 1, Appendix 2 reports progress against action taken to address the recommendations from the 2006/07 and 2007/08 effectiveness review.
-The findings and recommendations of the review relating to 2008/09 are set out in Appendix 3a and 3b.
+A self-assessment document was produced by the Interim Chief Internal Auditors in respect of the effectiveness of Internal Audit, assessed against the CIPFA Code of Internal Audit Practice.
+The self-assessment was reviewed by the Deputy CFO and is set out in Appendix 1.
+Appendix 2 reports progress against action taken to address the recommendations from previous years effectiveness reviews.
+The findings and recommendations of the review relating to 2009/10 are set out in Appendices 3a and 3b.